Know Your Building Lot: The First Step in Planning New Construction

-Go over the ground and study site conditions before you plan your house.
+Go over the ground and study the conditions present on your lot before beginning to plan your new construction project in earnest.

 In your mind you’ve got a dream house, but in reality you have a building lot.
 Before you get locked into a building plan, research your site, because site conditions affect your design and the cost to build it.
 No designer should draw house plans for you without a detailed site plan, and no builder should estimate the construction costs without knowing what’s under foot.